cslunawang/cslunawang.github.io/_pages/about.md

 *Future Generation Computer Systems* (FGCS, JCR-Q1/中科院1区/IF=7.5)

-- Considering the geographical distribution for user requesting, formulate service deployment strategies for both offline and online.
+- Considering the geographical distribution for user requesting, formulate service deployment strategies for both offline and online in the edge network.
 </div>
 </div>